I love GREEN. And you are gonna love this GREEN.

 There are many types of spirulina out there so it is important to do your homework before making a purchase.
 Since spirulina grown in an uncontrolled environment has the potential to become contaminated with heavy metals and other toxins,12 it is important to choose organic spirulina from a reputable source.

 Spirulina comes in capsules, tablets, powders and flakes.
-The recommended daily dose is typically between three to five grams.
+The recommended daily dose is typically between three to five grams or depends on what you have been instructed by your health practitioner .
 You can spread the dose out to twice or three times a day if you like.
 It is safe to take higher doses, but this is a good place to start.
 Remember to increase your intake of spring or filtered water when taking spirulina to help it absorb into your system.

 An Important Note on Dosing

-In addition to being your powerhouse of essential vitamins and minerals, spirulina is a potent detoxifier.
+In addition to being your powerhouse of essential vitamins and minerals, spirulina is a potent detoxifier and anti inflammatory.
 For that reason, it is best to start with a small dose and work your way up.
 Once you see how your body responds, you can then gradually increase your intake.

 Potential Adverse Reactions